-Soprano Allison Charney, cellist Kajsa William-Olsson and pianist Reiko Uchida join forces for this inaugural concert of their ARK Trio.
-Presenting solos and duets from the classical repertoire, the trio will also collaborate to present four world premieres of compositions written for them by American composers Kim D. Sherman and Michael Ching, Russian-born Dina Pruzhansky and Israeli composer/pianist Moshe Knoll.
+Soprano Allison Charney, cellist Kajsa William-Olsson and pianist Reiko Uchida join forces for "Love Resounding" - the inaugural concert of their ARK trio.
+This NYC concert debut will present six world premieres of compositions written for them by American composers Kim D. Sherman and Michael Ching, Russian-born Dina Pruzhansky and Israeli composer Moshe S. Knoll.
 Take someone you love this Valentine's Day to this intimate evening of music that will touch your heart.

 Pianist Reiko Uchida enjoys an active career as a soloist and chamber musician.
 She performs regularly throughout the United States, Asia, and Europe, in venues including Suntory Hall, Avery Fisher Hall, Alice Tully Hall, the 92nd Street Y, the Metropolitan Museum of Art, the Kennedy Center, and the White House.
 First prize winner of the Joanna Hodges Piano Competition and Zinetti International Competition, she has appeared as a soloist with major orchestras and made her New York City solo in 2001 at Weill Hall under the auspices of the Abby Whiteside Foundation.As a chamber musician she has performed at the Marlboro, Santa Fe, Tanglewood, and Spoleto Music Festivals; as guest artist with Camera Lucida, American Chamber Players, and the Borromeo, Talich, Daedalus, St. Lawrence, and Tokyo String Quartets; and in recital with Jennifer Koh, Thomas Meglioranza,Anne Akiko Meyers, Sharon Robinson, and Jaime Laredo.
 Her recording with Jennifer Koh, "String Poetic" was nominated for a Grammy Award.
 She is a past member of the Chamber Music Society of Lincoln Center Two and is a founding member of the ARK trio with S. Ms. Uchida holds a Bachelor's degree from the Curtis Institute of Music, a Master's degree from the Mannes College of Music, an Artist Diploma from the Juilliard School, and is currently an associate faculty member at Columbia University.